dannyvelas/ssg_website/src/aboutwebsite.md

 2. A Server-Side-Rendering Framework like Django, Gatsby, Rails, etc., **but** see #1.

-3. A Content Management System like WordPress, **but** every tool presents a trade-off between abstraction and control.
-These are too abstracted, generic, and non-customizable for my taste.
+3. A Content Management System like WordPress, **but** why pay a service to design my site, when I can do it myself?
+The time I invest is worth the added control and savings.

 4. Strictly HTML and CSS, **but** I would prefer to write in markdown over HTML since HTML is considerably more cumbersome.

-I opted for Roman Zolotarev's [ssg5](https://www.romanzolotarev.com/ssg.html) because in 180 lines of shell code, it sandwiches my source files between a header and footer, uses John Gruber's `Markdown.pl` to transform my `.md` files to `.html`, and generates a nifty `sitemap.xml` file.
+After discarding these options, I found that a statically-generated site was the way to go.
+Instead of Hugo or Jekyll, I opted for Roman Zolotarev's [ssg5](https://www.romanzolotarev.com/ssg.html) because it's only 180 lines of shell code, and does exactly what I want: auto-includes my header and footer, translates my `.md` files to `.html`, and generates a nifty `sitemap.xml` file.
+No more, no less.

 You can find the source for this site [here](https://github.com/dannyvelas/ssg_website)